-In ten years of running this Boston-based travel blog, my articles about vacations and day trips in the Berkshire Mountains have proven mighty popular.
-Now that so many of us are yearning for fresh air and nature, it seems the perfect time to compile these together into 14 travel ideas.
+In ten years of running this Boston-based travel blog, my articles about vacations and day trips in the Berkshires, MA Mountains have proven mighty popular.
+Now that so many of us are yearning for fresh air and nature, it seems the perfect time to compile these together into 14 travel ideas of what to do in the Berkshires.

 Western Massachusetts offers delights for all ages!
-Many of these ideas are outside in nature and provide lots of fresh air... and most are FREE!
+Many of these ideas for what to do in the Berkshires are outside in nature and provide lots of fresh air... and most are FREE!
 See what's on offer...

 From the highest mountain in Massachusetts, let's move to the tallest single drop waterfall: Bash Bish!
-Just make sure to follow my advice in this linked article if you go, because there are two different entrances with very different hiking experiences -- and I don't want you to make the same mistake we did!
+Just make sure to follow my advice in this linked article if you go, because there are two different entrances with very different hiking experiences in the state park -- and I don't want you to make the same mistake we did!

 Watching vibrantly colored small planes take off is one of our family's favorite pastimes in the Berkshires.
 Walter J. Koladza Airport is a friendly, fascinating spot that is well worth an afternoon stop.